WalterG-MR/Model-railroad-locomotive-recognition/README.md

-# Here's my blog - the first time ever.
+# Here's my blog about combining Model Railway and Computer Vision

 As you already may have noticed, English is not my mother tongue.
 So please forgive me my mistakes.